Microsoft/azure-docs.cs-cz/articles/sql-database/sql-database-vnet-service-endpoint-rule-powershell.md

 ---
-title: PowerShell pro koncové body a pravidla virtuální sítě pro databáze s jednou a fondem
+title: PowerShell for VNet endpoints and rules for single and pooled databases
-description: Poskytuje skripty PowerShellu pro vytváření a správu koncových bodů virtuální služby pro vaše Azure SQL Database a SQL Data Warehouse.
+description: Provides PowerShell scripts to create and manage Virtual Service endpoints for your Azure SQL Database and SQL Data Warehouse.
 services: sql-database
 ms.service: sql-database
 ms.subservice: development